udaykiran009/oneCCL/doc/rst/source/env_variables.rst

    * - <proclist>
      - Description
    * - ``n1,n2,..``
-     - Affinity is explicitly specified by user.
+     - Affinity is explicitly specified by a user.
    * - ``auto``
-     - Workers are pinned to K last cores of pin domain where K is CCL_WORKER_COUNT (**default**).
+     - Workers are pinned to K last cores of pin domain, where K is ``CCL_WORKER_COUNT`` (**default**).

 **Description**

-Set this environment variable to specify cpu affinity for CCL worker threads.
+Set this environment variable to specify cpu affinity for oneCCL worker threads.